Sulfamethoxazole use while Breastfeeding

 Summary of Use during Lactation

-With healthy, full-term infants it appears acceptable to use sulfamethoxazole during breastfeeding after the newborn period.
+With healthy, fullterm infants it appears acceptable to use sulfamethoxazole during breastfeeding after the newborn period.
+The time of greatest risk for hemolysis in fullterm newborns without glucose-6-phosphate dehydrogenase (G6PD) deficiency might be as short as 8 days after birth.
 Until further data are accumulated, alternate agents should probably be used in jaundiced, ill, stressed or premature infants, because of the risk of bilirubin displacement and kernicterus.
-Sulfamethoxazole should be avoided while breastfeeding a G6PD-deficient infant.
+Sulfamethoxazole should be avoided while breastfeeding a G6PD deficient infant.

 Maternal Levels.
 Forty women who were 5 or fewer days postpartum period received oral co-trimoxazole equivalent to 800 mg of sulfamethoxazole twice daily.
 Another 10 women were given this dose three times daily.
 Milk levels were measured several times daily for 5 days.
 Average sulfamethoxazole levels were 4.5 and 5.3 mg/L, respectively, with the 2 dosages.
 With the usual dose of sulfamethoxazole 800 mg daily, an exclusively breastfed infant would be expected to receive 0.68 mg/kg daily of sulfamethoxazole.
 This is very low in comparison to the established treatment dosage 40 mg/kg daily for infants over 2 months of age.